 - Leads: The number of interactions from people interested in a business' online content.

 Within each section, you can find important statistics that drive Marketing Funnel.
-These include statistics such as Google My Business views, social post comments, ad clicks, and the number of new reviews.
+These include statistics such as Google Business Profile views, social post comments, ad clicks, and the number of new reviews.